 - 1. Do not touch live electrical parts. - 2.
 Wear dry, hole-free insulating gloves and body protection. - 3.
-Insulate yourself from the work and the ground using dry insulating mats or covers.

-- 4. Disconnect input power before installing or servicing this equipment.
+Insulate yourself from the work and the ground using dry insulating mats or covers. - 4.
+Disconnect input power before installing or servicing this equipment.
 Lock input power, disconnect switch open, or remove line fuses so power cannot be turned on accidentally. - 5.
 Properly install and ground this equipment according to national, state, and local codes. - 6.
 Turn off all equipment when not in use.
 Disconnect power to equipment if it will be left unattended or out of service. - 7.
-Use fully insulated electrode holder.
-Never dip the holder in water to cool it or lay it down on the

-- ground or the work surface.
+Use fully insulated electrode holders.
+Never dip the holder in water to cool it or lay it down on the ground or the work surface.
 Do not touch holders connected to two welding machines at the same time or touch other people with the holder or electrode. - 8.
 Do not use worn, damaged, undersized, or poorly spliced cables. - 9.
 Do not wrap cables around your body. - 10.
-Connect work piece to a good electrical ground. - 11.
-Do not touch the electrode while in contact with the work (ground) circuit.
+Connect work piece to a good electrical ground.